Hainanese Chicken Rice: The Ultimate Comfort Food Trinity

 Prepare the Chicken:

-1. Clean and prep: Rinse chicken thoroughly, removing any giblets.
+Clean and prep: Rinse chicken thoroughly, removing any giblets.
 Pat completely dry and rub all over with salt, getting into the cavity as well.
+Cut out some fat where you can and reserve for rendering later.

-5. Ice bath shock: Immediately transfer chicken to a large bowl of ice water.
+Ice bath shock: Immediately transfer chicken to a large bowl of ice water.
 This stops the cooking process and helps achieve that perfect texture.
 Let sit for 10 minutes.
+Dry it off, and brush the skin with seasame oil while you finish the rest.

-6. Reserve everything: Strain and save the poaching liquid for rice and sauces.
-Remove and save the chicken fat and skin for the rice.
+Reserve everything: Strain and save the poaching liquid for rice and sauces.

 Make the Rice:

-4. Add liquid: Pour in 3 cups of the warm chicken stock (add water if needed to reach 3 cups).
+Add liquid: Pour in 3 cups of the warm chicken stock.
 Add salt to taste and pandan leaves if using.

 Prepare the Three Sauces: